The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Acknowledgements

 \section{Acknowledgements}

 NKC is supported by an EPSRC-UKRI AI for Net Zero Grant: ``{Enabling CO2 Capture And Storage Projects Using AI}", (grant EP/Y006143/1).
-PJH is funded by EPSRC (grant EP/W005840/1).
+NKC is also supported by a City University of Hong Kong Start-up Grant, project number 7200809 PJH was funded by EPSRC (grant EP/W005840/1) during the preparation of this work.